Yucatan Peninsula Travel Guide

 Tulum, Yucatan © Christian Cordova

 The Yucatan Peninsula is quite different from the rest of Mexico.
-A distinct change in the landscape, people and architecture as one crosses into the remoteness of the Mayan realm, is easily noticeable.
+A distinct change is noticeable in the landscape, people and architecture as one crosses into the remoteness of the Mayan realm.
 The atmosphere is more relaxed and tranquil and the legacy of an ancient people is evident in the scattering of ruins within the encroaching jungle.
 It is an area famed for its white sand beaches, magnificent off-shore coral reefs and diving opportunities on the Caribbean coast, as well as for the region's splendid ruins: the extraordinary Mayan temples and ceremonial centres of an ancient kingdom.

 The peninsula is an area of great diversity, from tropical jungle and rainforest, flat and hot countryside dotted with Mayan villages, a superb coastline with popular resorts and islands, numerous archaeological sites, and colonial towns.
 Once distant and inaccessible, tourism has made determined advances into the Yucatan Peninsula, especially around the major places of interest, like the Mayan sites of Chichen Itza and Uxmal, and along the most visited stretch of the coast incorporating the 'party resort' of Cancun and the islands of Cozumel and Isla Mujeres.
 These resorts and islands have become highly sought-after package tour destinations with renowned vacation facilities.
 The traditions, religious beliefs and ancient customs of today's Mayan culture are still a natural part of the Yucatan's character and appeal, although the culture has become somewhat commercialised in certain areas.